-By applying the power of Moore's law, wireless chip technology will allow cellular carriers to build networks for less and promote all of the four basic attributes of the Information Revolution: decentralization, reduced middle management, automatic knowledgeable customer service, and vertical and horizontal organization.
+By applying the power of Moore's Law, wireless chip technology will allow cellular carriers to build networks for less and promote all of the four basic attributes of the Information Revolution: decentralization, reduced middle management, automatic knowledgeable customer service, and vertical and horizontal organization.

-As computers have evolved over the past several decades, they have become smaller (main frames to handheld devices) and mobile (wired to wireless).
-The numbers of computing machines ranges from consumer items (in the trillions), home appliances (10s of billion), handheld devices (100 million), computers (10s of million), and the Web (1).
+As computers have evolved over the past several decades, they have become smaller (main frames to hand held devices) and mobile (wired to wireless).
+The number of computing machines is listed as follows: consumer items (in the trillions), home appliances (10s of billion), handheld devices (100 million), computers (10s of million), and the Web (1).